Aviva pushes back bid deadline for Polish unit over Santander contract - sources

 A spokeswoman for Aviva confirmed the Polish business was under review, adding the British insurer was “exploring options across our manage-for-value portfolio,” which also includes joint venture businesses.

-Santander and Allianz declined to comment, while Generali and NN Group were not immediately available.
+Santander, Allianz and Generali declined to comment, while NN Group was not immediately available.

 Aviva, which initially requested binding offers by Feb.
 26, needs more time to renegotiate a bancassurance partnership in Poland with Santander, the sources said.